Pendry Hotels and Resorts

-Pendry Hotels and Resorts is a chain of luxury boutique hotels owned by Montage International.
-As of 2022 it operates seven properties in the United States.
+Pendry Hotels & Resorts is a chain of luxury boutique hotels owned by Montage International.
+As of 2026 it operates eight properties in the United States.

 History

-Pendry Hotels and Resorts was founded in 2014 by Alan and Michael Fuerstman as a subsidiary of Montage Hotels & Resorts.
+Pendry Hotels & Resorts was founded in 2014 by Alan and Michael Fuerstman as a subsidiary of Montage Hotels & Resorts.
 Its first hotel was opened in San Diego's Gaslamp Quarter in February 2017, a project that began in 2014.
 In 2018, it began construction on Pendry Manhattan West, a 21-story hotel located in Manhattan which was completed in 2021.
 It opened its seventh location in 2022, a 131-room hotel in Washington DC.
+It added its eighth location in 2024, opening Pendry Natirar in Somerset County, New Jersey.
+In July 2025, Pendry West Hollywood was de-flagged from Pendry and rebranded as "The Sun Rose West Hollywood".

 Properties

-Pendry Hotels and Resorts is a chain of luxury boutique hotels.
-It also has a residential component at various properties, including Pendry Residences West Hollywood where a condo sold for $21.5 million in 2022.
-As of 2022, it operates seven properties in locations that include San Diego, Baltimore, West Hollywood, Chicago, New York City, Park City, and Washington D.C.
+Pendry Hotels & Resorts is a chain of luxury boutique hotels.
+It also has a residential component at various properties, and as of 2022 operated seven properties various locations in the United States.
 In 2024, Pendry Natirar was added in Peapack-Gladstone, New Jersey.